 What if I’m an Android user?

-How do I authenticate using passkeys?
+How do I perform 2FA using passkeys?

 Am I eligible?